[Updated: February 16, 2025]

 - Run the training step of the Perceptron Learning Algorithm to obtain the updated weight vector, $ W_t$, where $ t$ indicates the current iteration.

-- Evaluate $ W_t$ by comparing the number of misclassification on the entire sample set with the number of misclassification performed by $ W_{pocket}$.
+- Evaluate $ W_t$ by comparing the number of misclassifications on the entire sample set with the number of misclassifications performed by $ W_{pocket}$.

 - If $ W_t$ is better than $ W_{pocket}$, replace $ W_{pocket}$ to $ W_t$.